popokeyry/LOL-2025-Analysis/README.md

 # Cleaning and Exploratory Data Analysis

+## Data Cleaning

+For this dataset, the process involved some data cleaning steps.
 First, we keep the relevant columns of the dataset, `side`, `position`, `gamelength`, `result`, `kills`, `deaths`, `assists`, `barons`, `visionscore`, `totalgold`.
+Each match includes 12 rows, 10 for each player, and 2 for the team overall.
+I decided to keep all of these rows, and create separate dataframes to include or exclude the 'team' rows based on what is necessary.
+Next, we check to see if any of the values of these columns are null or seem unusual.
+When analyzing the data, it seems that a column `datacompleteness` has two values: complete and partial.
+When a row has `datacompleteness` value of partial, many of the columns have null values, including column `baron` are null for individual players.
+Because of this, I created a helper function to fill the missing values in said rows.
+For each team where `baron` is null for individual players, the first player on each team gets the total baron eliminations, while the other players receive 0.

 <div class="table-wrapper" markdown="1">